Pork Ribs with Black Bean Sauce

 Instead, use a heavy Chinese cleaver.
 As you can see, the one I’m using is very heavy and thick.
 It was designed for chopping through bones like this.

 Position a damp dish towel underneath the cutting board to create an anti-slip surface.
-It also serves as padding for the your countertop, to help absorb the shock of the knife’s motion.
+It also serves as padding for your countertop, to help absorb the shock of the knife’s motion.

 How We Used to Make This in Restaurants!